If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 The responsive website changes its layout according to the viewport size and orientation to get optimized viewing or user experience on the different type of devices.

-You can check whether your website is mobile responsive or not by using Google’s mobile-friendly test.
+Check whether your website is mobile responsive or not by using Google’s mobile-friendly test.

 These basic SEO tips you should consider before going to the advanced level.
-Apart from these, you need to know a few things especially Google’s search engine updates that I’m going to mention in brief.
+Apart from these, you need to know a few things, especially Google’s search engine updates that I’m going to mention in brief.

 How Google’s Search Engine Updates Have Affected SEO

 Google Panda is an update to Google’s search algorithm to lower the ranking of low-quality sites or thin sites and display high-quality sites on the top of the search results.
-This updates is released in February 2011 and affected many low-quality sites especially the content farms.
+This updates is released in February 2011 and affected many low-quality sites, especially the content farms.

 You know that the relevant backlinks are still alive and you can boost your ranking with it.
 But, after Google launched the Penguin update in April 2012, many sites got penalized for spamming the search results.